datahub-project/datahub/docs/quick-ingestion-guides/powerbi/configuration.md

     <img width="70%" alt="Select PowerBI from the options" src="https://raw.githubusercontent.com/datahub-project/static-assets-fork/main/imgs/guides/powerbi/powerbi-source-window.png"/>
   </p>

-3. Fill out the PowerBI Recipe
+3. Enter details into the PowerBI Recipe

     You need to set minimum 3 field in the recipe: